software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 3. To see coverage report
     - `coverage run --source='.' manage.py test rekognition`
     - `coverage report`
-4. Or to see a detailed coverage report
+4. To see a detailed coverage report
     - run `coverage html` instead of `coverage report`
     - the report will be save in a folder named "htmlcov" inside the "server" folder
     - open "index.html" inside "htmlcov" to see the detailed report
+    - __note: a detailed coverage report has already been generated for viewing__

 ## Prerequisites(React.js)